 - About the Author

-Include, part of a six-volume series on the Shared Foundations in AASL’s National School Library Standards, brings together a chorus of school librarian and scholar voices representing a wide range of races, ethnicities, experiences, and identities, as well as student voices.
+Include, part of a six-volume series on the Shared Foundations in AASL’s National School Library Standards, brings together a chorus of school librarians, scholars, and students representing a wide range of races, ethnicities, experiences, and identities.
 This book offers

 - an understanding of why the concept of Include is paramount to school librarian practice, supported by key research to share and inspire the inclusion of learner and educator voices and experiences;

-- useable ideas that school librarians can confidently incorporate into their own practice including easy-to-implement ideas, inspiring stories, events, and transformation.
+- useable guidance that school librarians can confidently incorporate in their settings , including easy-to-implement ideas, inspiring stories, events, and transformation; and

 Examination copies are available for instructors who are interested in adopting this title for course use.